bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/lightning-on-taproot.md

 And the way it works is when Alice opens a channel, she doesn't even bother in theory sending any nonsense whatsoever because she doesn't even know whether Bob's going to accept the channel yet.
 So why generate any sort of cryptographic material if you're never going to end up using it.
 So if Bob Huber does opt to open a channel with Alice and accept it, then he can generate a local nonce pair for himself.
 And he then sends his own local nonce, which is still a pair, we have to remember that now even though it's called a nonce, it's still a nonce pair because of the whole MuSig2 thing.
 So he generates this local nonce pair and sends it to Alice.

 Now Alice knows what nonce of Bob she needs to combine her remote one with.
 And she can just trivially create a partial signature.
 And the nice thing is that now, because she has pre-committed her remote nonce, she can generate that partial signature and the nonce all in one step.
 So she needn't ever store her own remote nonce.
 In fact, you can just toss it out.
 She'll send it with Funding Creative and never, ever worry about it again.
 The other thing that she's gonna send with a Funding Creative message is also her own local nonce, such that Bob can later create a partial signature and then it's gonna be signed with Bob's own remote nonce and Alice's local one.

 And this scenario, once again, because Bob has not pre-committed to his own remote nonce, he can very trivially generate it randomly as he's doing the signature and then as soon as he has a signature he can toss it out because he will never ever need it again.
 With the channel operation we have pretty much the same thing.
 You know we have the commitment sign and remote and act messages where we do pretty much the same nonce exchanges.
-And we really...
-When we send a commitment sign, we just need to send the remote nonce, such that Bob can then use a partial signature and revoke an act, as well as any revoke an act, he will send one for the next step.
+And we really...When we send a commitment sign, we just need to send the remote nonce, such that Bob can then use a partial signature and revoke an act, as well as any revoke an act, he will send one for the next step.
 He'll send the local nonce for the following iteration of the channel exchange.
 But really, there isn't much of a difference between channel opening and channel operation.
 Really the most important thing is that you have to have separate non-fairs for your own local commitment transaction and for the remote commitment transaction and it's something that can be a bit of a pain to keep track of.